alanng10/class-lang/Info/Article/Word/a.md

 Word "stage" has meaning that is execute step.

+Word "binary" has meaning that is module data.

 Word "list" has meaning that is integer multiple.

 Word "table" has meaning that is entry map.